 Cognitive-behavioral therapy (CBT) is the most researched and scientifically proven psychotherapy for treating depression in children.
 CBT is a very practical and easy to understand treatment approach that emphasizes the here-and-now and the development of effective coping skills and strategies.
 In children, more emphasis is typically placed on behavioral interventions than on the development of insight.

-Family therapy is also commonly recommended for children who might be depressed.
-Family therapy aims to help parents and caregivers learn how to more effectively provide support and create a less stressful environment for the child.
+Family therapy is commonly recommended for children who might be depressed; with its aim to help parents and caregivers learn how to more effectively provide support and create a less stressful environment for the child.
 Individual therapy with children is more effective when parents and/or caregiver take an active role in treatment.

 Certain medications (i.e., SSRIs) are commonly used to treat depression in children and like psychotherapy have been proven to be effective.
 While the use of medication to treat depression in children has grown steadily over the past couple of decades there remains concern regarding the safety of some medication use in children.
 For more information regarding the use of medications in treating depression in children click here to visit the NIMH website on the matter.